 - If negative behavior continues, place the student in a time out.
 This still occurs within the room.
 You may decide the appropriate length.
 A good guideline is 1 minute per age, but no longer than 5 minutes.
 We want our kids to feel included in the class, not excluded.

 - If the behavior continues, please get the hall monitor.
 We will talk with the student and may remove them from class and take them to their parent.
 They are free to return to class the following period.

 FHL has a zero tolerance for bullying.
 We want our kids to be in a fun and safe environment, therefore our bullying policy is more strict than our general discipline policy.

 Bullying includes, but is not limited to, name calling, gossiping, teasing, unwanted physical touch, or anything that may make other students uncomfortable.
 We know that sometimes name calling can be as a joke or sarcastic comment among friends, especially as kids get older, but the line between okay and too far is different for each child.
 Because of this, we ask that students refrain from any name calling.
 If your child feels like a line has been crossed, please let the teacher or someone on leadership know so we can address the situation.

-If bullying is observed before or after co-op, including during arrival/opening or lunch, please first stop the bullying.
-Then, either go to the parent or someone on leadership.
+If bullying is observed before or after co-op, including during arrival or lunch, please first stop the bullying.
+Then, go either to the parent or someone on leadership.
 If you go directly to the parent, please notify someone on leadership after the fact.

 Students who observe bullying are encouraged to let their teacher know if it is during class time.
 If it is not during class they should inform their own parent or someone on leadership.